Zwichan/git-Lazarus-pascal-ffmpeg-experiments/03-simplest-no-sound-OpenGL/README.md

 # ffmpeg experiment with OpenGL in Lazarus free pascal

 This is the best I can do with OpenGL.
 I reach just below 60 fps on i7 2600K with Radeon RX570.
   I'm definitely no OpenGL or ffmpeg expert, just glad got this working with lots of searching and experimenting.
-So maybe there are must faster and simpler solutions...
+So maybe there are much faster and simpler solutions...

 This is just a study project, not very GUI responsive, probably with memory leaks.